LeoECSCommunity/ecslite-di/README.md

     [EcsPool]
     // field will be injected with pool from default world instance. readonly EcsPool<C1> _c1Pool = default;
+    // for default world EcsPool-attribute can be omitted. readonly EcsPool<C1> _c1Pool2 = default;

     [EcsPool ("events")]
     // field will be injected with pool from "events" world instance.